GaloisInc/crucible/crux-llvm/README.md

 * `--target=ARCH`: Pass `ARCH` as the target architecture to LLVM build operations.

+* `--no-compile`: Assume the input file is an LLVM bitcode module, rather than a C program.

 # Environment Variables

 The following environment variables are supported: